bunnysayzz/Mental-Support/README.md

    cd backend
    ```

-2. Install dependencies:
+2. Install the necessary dependencies:
    ```bash
    npm install
    ```

-3. Create a `.env` file in the backend directory and add the following environment variables:
+3. Create a `.env` file in the backend directory and include the following environment variables:
    ```
    CLOUD_NAME=your_cloud_name
    CLOUD_API_KEY=your_api_key